agoenergy/ptx-boa/md/tab_blue_info/blue_info.md

 You can edit most input data that goes into the calculations.
 To activate data edit mode, you need to toggle the respective switch at the bottom of the sidebar.
 If you do so, you can edit the data in the tables on the **Input data** tab.
 At the top of the screen, you will see an overview of the changes you made, and the option to download changes to file, or upload a file with changes from a previous session.

-If you have modified the input data, you can choose in the **Costs** tab if you want to visualize the results based on the original data, the modified data, or the difference between both.
+If you have modified the input data, you can choose in the **Costs** and **Emissions** tab if you want to visualize the results based on the original data, the modified data, or the difference between both.

 You can revert all data back to  default by turnin data edit mode off again.